 This pilot project is sponsored by HSBC Vietnam and assisted by the Center for Creative Initiatives in Health and Population (CCIHP) and Vu A Dinh Scholarship Fund.
-The students are selected based on the criteria of low family income, ethnic minority status as well as their commitment to the project.
-Selected female students received an educational scholarship and participation in the BPGC project which offers education in sexual and reproductive health (SRH), financial literacy and leadership skills training during 12 after-school sessions.
+The students are selected based on the criteria of low family income, ethnic minority status as well as a commitment to the project.
+Selected female students received an educational scholarship and participation in the BPGC project which offers education in sexual and reproductive health (SRH), financial literacy, and leadership skills training during 12 after-school sessions.

 This BPGC pilot project took place in 2 ethnic minority boarding high schools in Thai Nguyen province which were Thai Nguyen Boarding School for Ethnic Minorities and Northern Upland Boarding High School.
 BPGC aims to offer a support system that provides friendship mentoring and education.
 In addition to the universal goal of encouraging female students to remain in school and postpone marriage, the Girls’ Club is designed to create a safe and comfortable environment, encouraging female students to share their difficulties and learn from each other.